basilesportif/gall-guide/guide-docs/poke.md

 ## Custom Marks for Poke
 In the above, we moved with `%noun`.
 This is convenient for local CLI development, and I usually put some debug prints in my programs that I can poke.
 However, in general, you will want to explicitly define the types of pokes that can be done to your app by using custom types and marks.

-Let's say we want to make an action type that can have 3 types of actions.
-It can increase our current counter, subscribe to updates to that counter, or unsubscribe from those updates.
+Let's say we want to make an action type that can have 5 types of actions.
+It can increase our current counter, poke another instance of our agent, poke us, subscribe to updates to that counter, or unsubscribe from those updates.
 To do this, we'll want to make both a custom mark and a custom type.
 In fact, we already did that in our example code, so let's look at those two files:
 * `/sur/poketime.hoon`
 * `/mar/poketime/action.hoon`

-In `poketime.hoon`, we define a tagged union that has those 3 possibilities:
+In `poketime.hoon`, we define a tagged union that has those 4 possibilities:
 ```
 +$  action
   $%  [%increase-counter step=@ud]   ::  how big an increase to do
+      [%poke-remote target=ship]     ::  the target ship on which to poke %poketime
       [%subscribe src=ship]          ::  which ship to send the %poketime subscribe message to
       [%leave src=ship]              ::  which ship's %poketime subscription to leave
 ```